bjpop/gurita/docs/input_output.rst

 By default Hatch will assume the data is in CSV format, but you can change the format with the ``--filetype TSV`` argument, and choose TSV instead.

-Output plots
+Output files
 ============

-For plotting commands, Hatch's default behaviour is to save the resulting image to a file.
+Hatch's default behaviour for plotting commands is to save the resulting image to a file.

-.. _show:

-However, if you supply the ``--show`` option, Hatch will instead display an interactive plot window.

 For example, the following command generates a count plot of the ``class`` feature from the input file ``titanic.csv`` and saves the resulting plot to a file called ``titanic.class.count.png``: